Choosing an OAuth Grant Type

 ---|---|

-Can be one of the following: >Single-Page Application (SPA).
-A SPA is a web application that operates within a single web page without a back end.
-As a user interacts with the SPA, content is dynamically rewritten without the need to refresh the web page.
-SPAs are considered public clients because they cannot safely store secrets. >Server-side web application.
+An application that can securely store credentials, such as a client secret.
+These clients are typically deployed in environments where their code and storage are not accessible to end users, ensuring that sensitive information remains protected.
+Confidential clients authenticate themselves with the authorization server using their client credentials, making them more secure than public clients.
+Confidential applications include: Server-side web application.
 A traditional web application that runs on a web server and where the majority of the processing and logic is performed on the server instead of the client's device or web browser.
 By offloading the processing to the server, these applications can maintain the security required for OAuth authentication and authorization.
 After authentication, the web application exchanges the authorization code for an access token.
 This access token allows the web application to access protected resources on behalf of the user.
 Server-side web applications are considered confidential clients because the source code is safely stored and not available to users.
 This enables server-side web applications to maintain the confidentiality of their client secrets. |

 API Consumer—Consumption Context—Authentication (AuthN) and Authorization (AuthZ)